SnakeSolid/rust-database-test/README.md

 * `0` - all tests passed or skipped, no failed tests;
 * `1` - at least one test failed;
 * `2` - error occurred during startup (server refused connection, malformed YAML, etc).

+## Verbosity

+There are five verbosity levels.
+By default only passed and failed tests, and test result will be shown.
+This behavior can be changed using `-v` and `-q` arguments.
+Possible argument combinations:

+* `-qqq` - no output, only status code will show testing result;
+* `-qq` - show test results;
+* `-q` - show failed tests and test results;
+* no options - show failed and passed tests, and test results;
+* `-v` - show failed, passed and skipped tests, and test results;
+* `-vv` - show all possible output including starting test suites.

 ## Test suite file